badbury/badbury/README.md

 # Badbury
-Badbury is a TypeScript component library and web framework that enables and promotes DDD style without the complexity.
+Badbury is a TypeScript library collection that enables and promotes DDD principles while minimising complexity.

 This project is inspired by family of domain focused philosophies: